 The Threat Model

-Public APIs are rarely threatened by just one thing.
+Public APIs/Publically Queryable Endpoints are rarely threatened by just one thing.
 They usually face a mix of:

 That is why one control is never enough.
-Defense in depth is not a slogan.
-It is an admission that every individual layer can fail.
+We assume every individual layer can fail.

 Layer 1: Edge or Gateway Controls